josealvarezz/devops-hands-on-project-hivebox/README.md

 - [2025-06-24] Bumped version to 0.1.0 after implementing /temperature and full test suite.
 - [2025-06-25] Added GitHub Actions CI pipeline for linting, testing, and Docker build (runs only on main).
 - [2025-06-27] Integrated OpenSSF Scorecard workflow
+- [2025-07-20] The `/temperature` endpoint now includes a `status` field ("Too Cold", "Good", "Too Hot") based on the average temperature.
+- [2025-07-20] The `/metrics` endpoint is implemented using `prometheus_fastapi_instrumentator` to expose default Prometheus metrics.
+- [2025-07-20] senseBox IDs are now configurable via the `SENSEBOX_IDS` environment variable, making deployment and containerization more flexible.
+- [2025-07-20] Improved error handling: `/temperature` returns 502 if the external API is unreachable, and 404 if there is no recent data.
+- [2025-07-20] Added a real integration test for `/temperature`, in addition to unit tests with mocks.
+- [2025-07-20] Decided to run CI only on Pull Requests to `main` and Scorecards only on push to `main`, following best workflow practices.
+- [2025-07-20] Refactored get_temps in sensebox.py to dynamically search for the temperature sensor by title, removing the dependency on a fixed index and improving robustness.